Laser-generated GHz surface acoustic waves with tunable amplitude during the magnetostructural phase transition in FeRh thin films: Results

-Figs.~\ref{Fig:Inteferometry_results}(b)-(c) show 2D maps of an interferometric phase difference $\Delta\varphi$, proportional to the surface displacement, for AFM ($T_0$=305~K) and FM ($T_0$=430~K) initial state of FeRh film taken 3~ns after pump excitation with above-threshold fluence $W$=13~mJ/cm$^2$.
-All the features of the SAWs revealed by photoelastic detection (Figs.~\ref{Fig:Photoelastic_result}(a)-(c)) are present in these scans as well.
-Most importantly the interferometric signal amplitude in FM FeRh state is $\sim$4 times lower than in the AFM FeRh state, in qualitative agreement with photoelastic results (Figs.~\ref{Fig:Photoelastic_result}(a)-(c)).
-Therefore we conclude that the laser-induced SAW amplitude does significantly decrease when generated in FM phase as compared to the initial AFM phase.
-This suggests that the PIPT occurring only when FeRh is in the AFM state provides a noticeable contribution to the SAW pulse generation.
+Figs.~\ref{Fig:Inteferometry_results}(b)-(c) show 2D maps of the interferometric phase difference $\Delta\varphi$ for the AFM ($T_0$=305~K) and FM ($T_0$=430~K) initial state of the FeRh film, taken 3~ns after pump excitation with an above-threshold fluence $W$=13~mJ/cm$^2$.
+Comparing these maps of $\Delta\varphi$ with the maps obtained previously with photoelastic detection Figs.~\ref{Fig:Photoelastic_result}(a)-(c)), one can see a similar overall picture: a central spot related to pump-induced changes and a circular SAW-related signal around it.
+The detected SAW shows less pronounced chirp, which is due to the larger pump and probe spot sizes limiting the frequency resolution.
+The slight 4-fold symmetry in Figs.~\ref{Fig:Inteferometry_results}(b)-(c) is attributed to the SAW velocity anisotropy within the (001) MgO plane \cite{Lee_MgO_SAW_1995}.
+Most importantly, the interferometric signal amplitude in the FM FeRh state is $\sim$4 times lower than in the AFM FeRh state, in qualitative agreement with the photoelastic results (Figs.~\ref{Fig:Photoelastic_result}(a)-(c)).
+Therefore, we conclude that the laser-induced SAW amplitude decreases significantly when generated in the FM phase compared to when it is generated in the initial AFM phase.
+This suggests that PIPT, which occurs only when FeRh is in its AFM state, provides a noticeable contribution to the SAW pulse generation.